foremast/foremast/_docs/lambda/lambda_pipeline.rst

 Lambda Specific Setup
 ---------------------

 #.
-Look at the :doc:`getting_started` guide for basic setup.
+Look at the :ref:`getting_started` guide for basic setup.
 The Lambda process will be very similar
 #.
 Look at the :ref:`lambda_block` configurations in :ref:`pipeline_json` and :ref:`application_json`.
 #.
 In :ref:`pipeline_json` set ``"type" : "lambda"`` in order for Foremast to treat the application as a Lambda function.
 #.
 Setup the desired Lambda triggers.
 See :ref:`lambda_events` for details.